0x7FFFFFFFFFFFFFFF/sql-docs/docs/t-sql/statements/alter-database-transact-sql.md

 1. If there are additional secondaries, they are automatically reconfigured to become secondaries of the new primary.
 This process is asynchronous and there might be a delay until this process completes.
 Until the reconfiguration has completed, the secondaries continue to be secondaries of the old primary.

 > [!IMPORTANT]
-> The user executing the `FORCE_FAILOVER_ALLOW_DATA_LOSS` command must be belong to the `dbmanager` role on both the primary server and the secondary server.
+> The user executing the `FORCE_FAILOVER_ALLOW_DATA_LOSS` command must be a member of the `dbmanager` role on both the primary server and the secondary server.

 #### MANUAL_CUTOVER